About

 My first attempt at all this was a simple little Ruby on Rails application, with an /import end-point that would check the .org and see if new episodes were available.
 If so, it would use Nokogiri to scrape out the necessary meta data (number, title, description, date, image url, mp3 url) and save it all to a database, then use the image and mp3 urls to save copies of those files in an s3 bucket.
 I snagged this sick domain, and I was GOOD TO GO!

-The problem is, website scraping is notoriously unreliable, design elements change, paths break, and I eventually got sick of dealing with the little bugs that I couldn't figure out.
-The project went to the backburner and then eventually I let the domain expire.
-No big deal.
-Moving on.
+The problem is, website scraping is notoriously unreliable, design elements change, paths break, and I was having a weird issue saving the mp3 files.
+It was clunky to say the least.
+I got sick of dealing with the little bugs that I couldn't figure out, and the project went to the backburner.
+Time went by.
+I let the domain expire.

 Also, it's free. ;)